 4.)
 Improve Your Mood

 This is something you’re probably already familiar with, as almost everyone is more irritable and cranky after receiving poor sleep.
-A study by University of Pennsylvania found that research volunteers who slept four ½ hours a night claimed to feel stressed, angry, sad, and mentally drained.
+A study by the University of Pennsylvania found that research volunteers who slept four ½ hours a night claimed to feel stressed, angry, sad, and mentally drained.

 Once they got back on a regular 7-9 hour sleeping schedule, though, they reported a drastic improvement in how they were feeling.
 In more serious circumstances, sleep deprivation has been linked to conditions like depression and anxiety which only lead you farther into a vicious cycle of restless nights.